TETHERED CORD SYNDROME:

 Neurological Symptoms:

-• Numbness or Tingling: Numbness, tingling, or “pins and needles” sensations, may occur by TCS affecting spinal nerves.
+- Numbness or Tingling: Numbness, tingling, or “pins and needles” sensations may occur due to TCS affecting spinal nerves.

 Orthopedic Symptoms: